 In this video Mayor Jamie Driscoll welcomes the Assembly members and talks about why what they think is important for the region

 Dr Stephen Elstub, Reader in British Politics, Newcastle University explains critical thinking and bias, includes video on Critical Thinking newDemocracy Foundation.
-Stephen is a member of the Citizens’ Assembly Oversight Panel.
+Stephen was a member of the Oversight Panel.

 Sir Brian Hoskins, Chair of the Grantham Institute for Climate Change and the Environment, and Dr Elizabeth Lewis, Lecturer in Computational Hydrology, Newcastle University explain what climate change is and talk about its impact now and in the future.

-Dr Tracy Crosbie, Reader in Sustainability in the Built Environment, Teeside University talks about where the emissions come from.
+Dr Tracy Crosbie, Reader in Sustainability in the Built Environment, Teesside University talks about where the emissions come from.

 Lucy Stone, Fellow at Royal Society of Arts and Centre for the Understanding of Sustainable Prosperity explains how to effect change and make it happen.

-Dr Leanne Wilson, Policy and Economy Advisor for Climate Change, North of Tyne Combined Authority talks about what the Combined Authority are doing on climate change.
-Leanne is a member of the Citizens’ Assembly Oversight Panel.
+Dr Leanne Wilson, Policy and Economy Advisor for Climate Change, NTCA talks about what the Combined Authority are doing on climate change.
+Leanne was a member of the Oversight Panel.

 Carole Botten, Chief Executive Officer of VONNE – Voluntary Organisations Network North East,